NieneB/InternshipReport/index.md

     </tr>
 </table>

-After this, in Qgis several names and possiblities were explored.
+After this, in Qgis several names and possibilities were explored.
 Looking into combinations of categories, locations of specific names and this in relation to the height and water bodies.
 Locations in accordance to build up areas or land-use type.

 ### The Idea
 From one of the possible findings of the data exploration the main idea will follow.
 This is made on personal preference, no test were done for this.